 Your Stacks address is akin to a bank account number, in that it’s known and shared publicly so others can send STX tokens to you.

-Use the Stacks Wallet with a hardware wallet device raises the level of security by keeping your Secret Key away from your desktop computer at all times during initial authentication and transaction signing.
+Use the Hiro Wallet with a hardware wallet device raises the level of security by keeping your Secret Key away from your desktop computer at all times during initial authentication and transaction signing.

-Please see this short video overview for a guide to the Stacks wallet for desktop.
+Please see this short video overview for a guide to the Hiro wallet for desktop.